cmdwtf/imgui_toggle/README.md

 adjust those these colors around your call to `ImGui::Toggle()`:

 - `ImGuiCol_Text`: Will be used as the color of the knob portion of the toggle.
+- `ImGuiCol_CheckMark`: Will be used as color of the knob when the knob is enabled, if the `ImGuiToggleFlags_HighlightEnabledKnob` flag is set.
 - `ImGuiCol_Button`: Will be used as the background color of the toggle when it is in the "on" position, and the widget is not hovered.
 - `ImGuiCol_ButtonHovered`: Will be used as the background color of the toggle when it is in the "on" position, and the widget is hovered over.
 - `ImGuiCol_FrameBg`: Will be used as the background color of the toggle when it is in the "off" position, and the widget is not hovered.